-- 6. Standard Pulse.
+6. Standard Pulse.
 (AC and DC) The pulse creates two amp values, a high and a low value that cycle back and forth between each other while welding.
 The upper amperage is called the "welding amps" (sometimes called peak current) and the lower amperage is called "pulse amps" (sometimes called background or base current).
 This creates a situation where penetration can be achieved without overheating the metal, particularly on metals that are prone to structural deterioration or burn through.
 In effect you are creating an average of amps.
-The PowerTIG series feature three adjustable parameters concerning the pulse: - 1.
-Pulse Amps.
+The PowerTIG series feature three adjustable parameters concerning the pulse:

+1. Pulse Amps.
 Both welding amps and pulse amps are independently set.
 Adjust the welding amps with the main control knob and the pulse amps with the pulse amp knob.
 However, when you adjust the pulse amps, you are actually defining a fixed ratio of amps.
 This is expressed as a percentage of Welding Amps.
 The display is not synchronized with the pulse so it samples at a set rate that is independent of pulse changes, which yields randomly fluctuating numbers.
 As you increase amperage, the pulse will maintain the same ratio of amps you have selected.
 To adjust the pulse amps to a desired setting using an example of 100 Welding Amps, setting the pulse amps to 50% would yield a 50 amp value for the pulse amps.
-The foot pedal will control both Welding Amps and Pulse Amps according to the %(Ratio) selected on the panel. - 2.
-Pulse Frequency.
+The foot pedal will control both Welding Amps and Pulse Amps according to the %(Ratio) selected on the panel.

+2. Pulse Frequency.
 Pulse speed or frequency as it is referred to is measured in the unit standard "Hertz".
 Simply, it is the number of pulses per second that occur.
-Pulse frequency controls the arc constriction and also help with heat management. - 3.
-Pulse Time On (Balance).
+Pulse frequency controls the arc constriction and also help with heat management.

+3. Pulse Time On (Balance).
 Pulse Balance is the percentage (%) of time that the pulse stays in the welding amp stage of the cycle.
-Increasing the Pulse time on increases the duration the welding amp stage of the cycle to increase the averaged heat.
+Increasing the Pulse time on can increase the duration the welding amp stage of the cycle to increase the overall heat input.
 Pulse Balance is also commonly referred to as pulse duty cycle.
-For simplifying the terminology, the term "Pulse Time On" is used here.
+For welding purposes, the term "Pulse Time On" is used as it deals with the sharing of on time between Peak and base amp values during one pulse cycle.